What is CDN?

-What the difference of CDN and web host?
+What is the difference between CDN and web host?

-A CDN does not host content and can’t serve as a web hosting, but it helps cache content at the network edge, that improves website performance.
+A CDN does not host content and can’t serve as web hosting, but it helps cache content at the network edge, which improves website performance.
 CDN helps to prevent interruptions in service, it improves security and relieves some of the major pain points that come with traditional web hosting.

 What are the benefits of a Content Delivery Network?

-- CDN can reduce bandwidth costs – Bandwidth consumption costs for a web hosting is a main expense for websites.
+- CDN can reduce bandwidth costs – Bandwidth consumption costs for web hosting is the main expense for websites.
 Because of caching and other optimizations, CDNs can reduce the amount of data an origin server must provide, as a result reducing hosting costs for website owners.